AlexandraCordeiro/bonsai-tree/README.md

 # bonsai-tree
-Generative bonsai tree using Processing
+A generative bonsai tree using Processing